aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 You can also use the `@idempotent` decorator to make your Lambda handler idempotent, similar to the `makeIdempotent` function wrapper.

+!!! info
+    Powertools decorators can only be attached to async class methods and follow the experimetal decorators proposal implementation enabled via the `experimentalDecorators` compiler option in your `tsconfig.json`.

 === "index.ts"

     ```typescript hl_lines="17"